natmchugh/drunken-bishop/README.md

 +----[SHA256]-----+
 ```

-The algorithm is best described here http://dirk-loss.de/sshvis/drunken_bishop.pdf from where the follwing paragraph is quoted.
+The algorithm is best described here http://dirk-loss.de/sshvis/drunken_bishop.pdf from where the following paragraph is quoted.

 ```
 Bishop Peter finds himself in the middle of an ambient atrium.
 There